barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 * `15.500000000000004`
 * `15.499999999999999`

-Regardless of the floating point value, we want to display these values, with two decimal places, as the literal string ```"15.50"```.
+Regardless of the floating point value, we want to display anny of these values with two decimal places, as the literal string ```"15.50"```.

 ### Decimal Formatting Rules

-This SDK maintains a set of rules to determine the generally accepted method of formatting prices.
+The SDK maintains a set of rules to determine the generally accepted method of formatting prices.

 These rules differ from one asset class to another — a US equity (e.g. [AAPL](https://www.barchart.com/stocks/quotes/AAPL/overview)) is typically displayed with two decimal places and a foreign exchange quote (e.g. [^EURUSD](https://www.barchart.com/forex/quotes/%5EEURUSD/overview)) is typically displayed with five decimal places.
 See the [Price Formatting: Unit Codes](/content/appendices/price_formats?id=unit-codes) section below for more information.

 Furthermore, this SDK also contains a set of functions used to format numbers for presentation, using the aforementioned rules.
-See the [Price Formatting: Formatting Functions](/content/appendices/price_formats?id=formatting-functions) section below for more information.
+See the [Price Formatting: Formatting Functions](/content/appendices/price_formats?id=formatting-functions) section for more information.

 ## Fractional Formatting

 In some cases, it is customary to represent the decimal component of a price as a fraction.
-Here are three different — and equivalent —  we could represent a decimal value:
+Here are three different — and equivalent —  ways the decimal value of ```15.5``` could be represented:

 * the decimal value of ```15.50``` could be represented as ```15 and 4/8``` or
 * the decimal value of ```15.50``` could be represented as ```15 and 8/16``` or